blackmirag3/Classify/docs/UserGuide.md

 Within our program, a student can be stored with their
 - Subjects taken
-- Grades in those subjects
+- Number grades of those subjects
 - Phone Number
 - Gender
-- Last Payment Dates
+- Last Payment Date
 - Remarks

 We have determined these to be the attributes important to running a working tuition centre.
 Based on these attributes, our program also has functions to sort students based on grades, subjects, improvements since joining the centre.